needletails/double-ratchet-kit/Sources/DoubleRatchetKit/Documentation.docc/APIReference.md

 - `sessionId`: The UUID of the session to derive the key for
 - `cipherText`: The MLKEM ciphertext.
 Used during handshake to derive root key if needed.
 After handshake, this parameter is not used but required for signature consistency.

+**Returns:** A tuple containing:
-**Returns:** The derived symmetric key for decrypting the next message
+  - The derived symmetric key for decrypting the next message
+  - The message number (0-based index) for this message

 **Throws:**
 - `RatchetError.missingConfiguration`: If the session is not found